Charles-Édouard Bouée: Career

 Charles-Edouard Bouée started his professional career as an investment banker at Société Générale in Paris and London, focussing on M&A and Corporate Finance.
 He then became an Associate at Booz Allen & Hamilton.
 Between 1997 and 2001, Charles-Edouard Bouée acted as vice president at the strategy consultancy AT Kearney.

 In 2001, Charles-Edouard Bouée joined Roland Berger as a senior partner in the Paris office where he managed the Financial Services and Energy competence centres.
 From 2006, he was responsible for the group's activities in China, and in 2009, he was appointed president of the group in Asia.
 He became a member of Roland Berger's Executive Committee in 2010 where he was responsible for France, Belgium, Italy, Spain and Morocco.
 In July 2013, he was appointed Chief Operating Officer (COO), and in June 2014 he was elected global CEO of the group.
 In June 2018, he was re-elected by firms’ partners to lead Roland Berger for a 4-year term, after transforming the firm and leading it to a record year in terms of revenue.
 He resigned from his position on 7 June 2019.
 Today, he acts as a senior advisor for the company.

-During his more than 20-year tenure in the consulting industry, Charles-Edouard has become a seasoned expert in large-scale strategy and reorganization projects, as well as performance improvement.
-He specializes in disruptive innovation, new technologies and digital transformation, and has developed particular expertise in Artificial Intelligence and algorithmic science.

-Moreover, he is a seasoned expert in real economy investing: back in 2016, when he was CEO of Roland Berger, he initiated and co-founded B & Capital, an independent fund dedicated to supporting French SMEs, raising over €200 million from institutional investors such as Bpifrance and Ardian, family offices and private investors.
-He has also been an Advisor to the venture capital fund Balderton Capital since 2017.
+In 2016, when he was CEO of Roland Berger, he initiated and co-founded B & Capital, an independent fund dedicated to supporting French SMEs, raising over €200 million He has also been an advisor to the venture capital fund Balderton Capital since 2017.

-Finally, his years spent in Shanghai have allowed him to become an expert on Asian markets and his thoughts are often quoted by the press.
 In 2012, he was awarded the "Golden Magnolia" by the Mayor of Shanghai.